SpazioDati/re2-java/README.md

 #### v1.3
   - added option `UNICODE_WORD` to transparently handle unicode words and word boundaries.
-Take a look a the section below.
+Take a look at the section below.

 #### v1.2